gabriel-guelfi/acmevita/README.md

 ## Introduction

-This is an application for the test proposed by Telavita for a job opportunity as a Senior Back end developer.
+This is an application for the test proposed by [Telavita](https://www.telavita.com.br/) for a job opportunity as a Senior Back end developer.

-It is written in Python using framework Flask and ORM SQL Alchemy.
+It is written in Python using framework Flask, the ORM SQL Alchemy and a MySQL database server.

 For more information about the test itself, follow this [link](https://gitlab.com/telavita/projeto-backend/-/tree/master)